HL7/crmi-ig/input/pages/using-cql.md

 **Conformance Requirement 4.21 (Related Artifacts):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-21)
 {: #conformance-requirement-4-21}

-1. Libraries used in computable guideline content SHALL use the `relatedArtifact` element to identify includes, code systems, value sets, and data models used by the CQL library:
+1. Libraries used in computable artifacts SHALL use the `relatedArtifact` element to identify includes, code systems, value sets, and data models used by the CQL library:

 |Dependency|RelatedArtifact representation|
 |Data Model (using declaration)|`depends-on` with `url` of the ModelInfo Library (e.g. `http://hl7.org/fhir/Library/FHIR-ModelInfo|4.0.1`)|